-Topics: American Old West, History, Native American, South Dakota
+Topics: American Old West, Discussion Leader, History, Native American, South Dakota

 South Dakota During the Progressive Era

 Tennant places events occurring in South Dakota within the period known as the Progressive Era.
-Topics include women’s suffrage in South Dakota, political figures such as Peter Norbeck, the impact of the Populist movement on the state and the Progressive Era, and legislation regarding the state’s economy, workers, education, tourism, and more.
-The program is intended for high school students and the general public.
+Topics include political figures such as Peter Norbeck, the impact of the Populist movement in South Dakota and the Progressive Era, and legislation regarding the state’s economy, workers, education, tourism, and more.
+The program can be adapted for any audience.

 This program addresses the beginning of the depression years for rural states such as South Dakota beginning in the early 1920s.
 Different New Deal programs during the 1930s and their legacy are the main topics included in the presentation.